shah-jalal/kubeadm-cluster/docs/05-controlplane.md

 On the `controlplane` node

-1. Set shell variables for the pod and network network CIDRs.
-The API server advertise address is using the predefined variable described in the [previous section](./04-node-setup.md)

-    ```bash
-    POD_CIDR=10.244.0.0/16
-    SERVICE_CIDR=10.96.0.0/16
-    ```

 1. Start controlplane

     Here we are using arguments to `kubeadm` to ensure that it uses the networks and IP address we want rather than choosing defaults which may be incorrect.